 - The Lonely (2014) by Michael Hurley.

-Folk horror can take place pretty much anywhere but it’s more likely to be set in an environment that’s separated in some way from the rest of the world.
-In Ari Aster’s film Midsommar (2019) for example, the story takes place in a rural setting in Hälsingland, Sweden; with its vast meadows, farmhouses and folk art.
+Folk horror can take place anywhere but it suits an environment that’s separated in some way from the rest of the world.
+In Ari Aster’s film Midsommar (2019), the story takes place in rural Hälsingland, Sweden; with its vast meadows, farmhouses and folk art.

 There’s a sense that the community has continued its traditional way of life without the interference of modern influences, and its this kind of separation that creates anxiety.
-Not only does this make it physically challenging for a protagonist wanting to leave once the flowers and ritualistic wine hit the fan, it’s a poignant topic of modern times.
+Not only is it physically challenging for a protagonist wanting to leave once the flowers and ritualistic wine hit the fan, it’s a poignant topic of modern times.

 How many of us start to panic if the internet goes down?
 If we can’t find our phone?
 Technology has become a dependance significant enough that if we lose it, our world as we know it disappears.
 Folk horror is a great place to explore such themes.

-Speaking of technology, a common theme in folk horror is that however advanced we’ve become, nature and spirituality are always more powerful in the end.
+Speaking of technology, Folk horror reminds us that however advanced we’ve become, nature is always more powerful in the end.

 Sadako can be seen as an embodiment of vengeful nature and her presence ties in deeply with Japanese folkloric traditions.
 One could even interpret natural occurrences as the direct result of her influence.